Blenheim, Ontario: Economy and industry

+The Ridge Landfill, owned by Waste Connections of Canada, is located in Blenheim.

 Tourism

 Blenheim's slogan is "Experience Unique Shopping", referring to its selection of boutiques and specialty stores.

-In July downtown businesses offer discounts during Ontario's longest running carnival-sidewalk sale, the Cherry Festival and Sidewalk Days.
-The Cherry Festival includes a cherry pit spitting contest.
+In July, downtown businesses offer discounts during Ontario's longest running carnival-sidewalk sale, the Cherry Fest and Sidewalk Days.
+The Cherry Fest has been held annually since 1963 with the exception of 2020 and 2021 when it can cancelled due to COVID-19.
+The Cherry Fest includes a cherry pit spitting contest.
+Since 1981, it has been the site of the Canadian National Pit Spit Championship.
+Longtime organizer of the Cherry Fest, J.P.
+Huggins, was named Citizen of the Year by the Chatham-Kent Chamber of Commerce in 2021.

 Another tourist attraction in Blenheim is the RM Classic Car Exhibit.
 A guided tour gives a close-up view of more than 50 classic automobiles from the past century.
 Blenheim also hosts the Father's Day weekend for the Blenheim Classics Auto-show.

 Blenheim is home to two golf courses: Willow Ridge Golf & Country Club and Deer Run.
-You can also visit Giffin's Maple Syrup Farm.
 Blenheim also offers a variety of parks and trails including the Talbot Trail place.
 Other outdoor recreation opportunities can be found in Rondeau Provincial Park, or C.M.
 Wilson Conservation area.

-Local restaurants and eateries in Blenheim include Wayne's Pizza and Subs, Franko's 12 Buck Pizza, Fat Jimmy'z, Home Run Burger, Venus De Milo, Frostbites Ice-cream shop, Jack's Family Restaurant, and Sandy's Family Cafe.

-Tourist attractions can also found at the nearby village of Erieau.
-Erieau is a waterfront tourist destination, that offers fishing, beaches, restaurants, and the Bayside Brewing Pub.

-With the recent expansion of the Ridge Landfill, owned by the American corporation Waste Connections, Blenheim is additionally now home to one of the largest garbage "dumps" in Canada.

 Demographics

-According to the May 2001 census, the population of Blenheim was 4,780 people, compared with a resident population in the province of Ontario of 11,410,050 people.

-In 2001, 16.7% of the resident population in Blenheim were 65 or over compared with 13.2% in Canada.
-The median age is 39.0 years compared to 37.6 for all of Canada.
-48.2% were male and 51.8% were female.
-Children under five account for approximately 5.9% of the population.
-This compares with 5.8% in Ontario, and almost 5.6% for Canada overall.
+The population of Blenheim is 4,487.
+In 2021 27.6% of the resident population in Blenheim were 65 or over compared with 19% in Canada.
+The median age was 50.4 years compared to 41.1 for all of Canada.

-In the five years between 1996 and 2001, the population of Blenheim declined by 1.9%, compared with an increase of 6.1% for Ontario as a whole.